What is Sivananda Yoga

 A prevalent theme in Sivananda spaces around the world is ‘Unity in Diversity.‘ According to its philosophy, diversity is the very essence of the human spirit.
 But the inability to perceive how we are all connected to each other is the principal cause of today’s problems.
 So the True World Order (T.W.O.) was created to promote peace, eradicate ignorance and enunciate the importance of respecting the differences between people.

-Part of Sivananda culture, therefore, is recognizing that our natural state is one of complete peace and wellness.
-By engaging this power within yourself through yoga, the idea is that there will consequently be peace, unity and good health in the whole world.
+Part of Sivananda culture therefore, is recognizing that our natural state is one of complete peace and wellness.
+By engaging this power within yourself through yoga, the idea is that there will consequently be peace, unity and good health around the world.

 The Sivananda Yoga Class